Australian Gold Rushes: The fever that gripped a nation

 The Victorian gold rush, which followed directly after the discovery of gold in News South Wales, would become one of the largest in history.

-Jealous of New South Wales' success, Victoria offered a cash reward for a similar discover in their own region.
+Jealous of New South Wales' success, Victoria offered a cash reward for a similar discovery in their own region.

-In 1851, just a year after Hargraves' find, gold was finally discovered at Mt Alexander, near Ballarat, in central Victoria.
+Just a few months after Hargraves' find, gold was discovered at Mt Alexander, near Ballarat, in central Victoria.

 This sparked a second Australian rush, which was significantly bigger than the first.

-People from all walks of life dropped everything to find gold: husbands abandoned their families, ships crews left their jobs, along with teachers, policemen, and even government employees became miners overnight.
+People from all walks of life dropped everything to find gold: husbands abandoned their families, ships crews left their jobs, and teachers, policemen, and even government employees became miners overnight.

 Within months, over 60,000 people had converged on the town of Ballarat.